NPP-JSONViewer/JSON-Viewer/README.md

 1. Now displays a message box when JSON string is not selected.

 ### 1.17
-1. Fixed dialog display issue, that occured in 1.16 release.
+1. Fixed dialog display issue, that occurred in 1.16 release.

 ### 1.16
 1. Fixed bug - 3305433 do not find error on second try and do not build tree
-2. Fixed a memory leak..was not deallocating memory allocated to json strings
+2. Fixed a memory leak..was not de-allocating memory allocated to json strings

 ### 1.15
 1. Fixed bug 3203739 "Unable to parse JSON Arrays"